Skip to main content

 Other PhD Degree Requirements

-• Advisor: The CS PhD program uses an apprenticeship model.
+• Adviser: The CS PhD program uses an apprenticeship model.
 A PhD student is required to find an advisor by the end of their third quarter (typically spring quarter,) ideally earlier.
-The advisor must have a primary or partial academic appointment in the Computer Science Department, though courtesy faculty may be co-advisors.
+The adviser must have a primary or partial academic appointment in the Computer Science Department, though courtesy faculty may be co-advisers.

 • Research:The CS PhD program focuses on training researchers.
 Learning how to do research is accomplished mostly by doing research.
 A PhD student is expected to become involved in research from the first quarter.
 Research continues throughout the program, becoming increasingly self-guided as it does so, and culminates in the student's thesis work.